Steve Stadelman

 Steven Stadelman (born October 30, 1960) is an American politician and former television journalist who has been a Democratic member of the Illinois Senate since 2013, representing the 34th district.
-The district is based in Winnebago County and includes all or part of the municipalities of Rockford, Machesney Park, Loves Park and Cherry Valley.
+The district includes majorities of the municipalities of Rockford, Loves Park, Cherry Valley and Belvidere.

 Background

-Stadelman is a graduate of the University of Wisconsin-Madison, where he studied journalism.
+Stadelman was born on October 30, 1960.
+He grew up on a small dairy farm in southern Wisconsin and was a three-sport athlete at Brodhead High School.
+He is a graduate of the University of Wisconsin-Madison, where he studied journalism.
 He was a TV reporter and anchor in the Rockford area for two decades.

 State Senate

 2012 election

 Stadelman was endorsed by former Rockford Board of Education President Nancy Kalchbrenner and former mayors Charles Box and Doug Scott.

 Steve Stadelman defeated Winnebago County Board Member Frank Gambino to become senator for the new 34th district.

 Tenure

-In the Illinois General Assembly Stadelman's associated representatives are Democrat Maurice West in State House District 67 and Republican John Cabello in State House District 68.
+In the Illinois General Assembly Stadelman's associated representatives are Democrats Maurice West in State House District 67 and Dave Vella in State House District 68.

-As of July 2022, Senator Stadelman is a member of the following Illinois Senate committees:
+As of April 2025, Senator Stadelman is a member of the following Illinois Senate committees: